37 Metaphors for Lost with Meaning and Examples

 Examples in Context:

-• “He was lost in the clouds of his daydreams, unable to focus on the present.”
+• “He lost in the clouds of his daydreams, unable to focus on the present.”

-• “She walked through life, lost in the clouds, not knowing what direction she was heading in.”
+• “She lost in the clouds, not knowing what direction she was heading in.”

 9. Lost in the Shadows